DahlGood/YouAuth/README.md

 ## Authors:
 Luke Dependahl, Ramey Elayan, Peter Zheng, Nate Hansell

+## Project Overview/Abstract

+YouAuth will be a web application that uses face recognition for a login system.
+The goal is that it can be integrated easily into other websites.
+To obtain that goal we use Node.js to make YouAuth modular so that the code has reusability.
+In order to show that our project functions properly, we included an example login system built using Express and React that users can also freely integrate into their own websites.
+The database used will be MongoDB because its quick and easy to set up.
+All data produced by YouAuth is in a JSON ready format that be stored in the database.
+Facial recognition and detection is conducted using face-api.js, a API built on top of the tensowflow core API for node.
+FaceAPI uses trained CNN models based off MobileNetV1 and ResNet-34.
+The recognition model is similar to the model used by dlib (a C++ machine learning library made by davisking) and achieved an accuracy of 99.38% on the LFW benchmark for facial recognition.

 ## Project Vision
 For companies, campuses, and other larger organizations/corporations who need better and more efficient security for their websites.
-YouAuth will be a web application that can be seamlessly integrated into websites to provide facial recognition functionality through the use of a FaceAPI.
+YouAuth will be a web application that can be integrated into websites to provide facial recognition functionality for login systems.
+The facial recognition will be conducted through use of a FaceAPI with accurate CNN models.
 YouAuth can either replace the use of usernames/passwords, or be added as an extra layer of authentication.

 What differentiates YouAuth from standard login systems is that it uses biometrics, an increasingly popular way of identifying individuals based off their biological features.
 Unlike similar security services like FaceID, YouAuth will not be device specific, and can be cross platform as necessary for platforms that support running web applications.